dragoncoder047/schemascii/README.md

-# schemascii
+# Schemascii

-A tool for converting ASCII-art diagrams into beautiful SVG circuit schematics.
+A command-line tool and library for converting ASCII-art diagrams into beautiful SVG circuit schematics.

 Written in Python 3.